-Members of the U.S. Air Force must comply with national MSDS standards and regulations such as 29 CFR 1910.1200 (the OSHA Hazard Communication Standard), but AFI's may supplement those national standards and regulations.
+Members of the U.S. Air Force must comply with national Safety Data Sheet standards and regulations such as 29 CFR 1910.1200 (the OSHA Hazard Communication Standard), but AFI's may supplement those national standards and regulations.
 AFI's can include chemical labeling, shipping, transport, and/or storage requirements.

 Additional definitions from Google and Onelook.